looooo/freecad.pip/README.md

 from freecad.pip.app import pip pip.list()                # print a list of all installed packages
 ```
-This will ouput a list of packages you can install via pip.
+This will ouput a list of packages which are installed on your system.
-Use the following commands to install or uninstall said packages:
+Use the following commands to install or uninstall packages:
 ```python
 pip.install("pkg_name")   # installs the package with pkg_name (if in freecad_modules.json)
 pip.uninstall("pkg_name") # uninstall the package.